jasmyn/SiteQuest/README.md

 Uses jQuery, which must be included first.
 See demo site for setup example.

-Tested in Chrome and FireFox
+Tested in Chrome and FireFox.